llm-bible/llm-bible.github.io/_publications/alikaniotis2019unreasonable.markdown

 bibkey: alikaniotis2019unreasonable
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1906.01733"}
-tags: ['Pretraining Methods', 'Language Modeling', 'Model Architecture', 'Transformer']
+tags: ['Model Architecture', 'Transformer', 'Language Modeling', 'Pretraining Methods']
 ---
 Recent work on Grammatical Error Correction (GEC) has highlighted the importance of language modeling in that it is certainly possible to achieve